 - informing the public about the laws affecting people with disability.

 A ‘disability’ is defined in the GA Act to mean a neurological impairment, intellectual impairment, mental disorder, brain injury, physical disability, or dementia.

-The Public Advocate’s office is known as the Office of the Public Advocate (OPA)(see ‘Contacts’ at the end of this chapter).
+The Public Advocate’s office is known as the Office of the Public Advocate (OPA).

 Complaints and advocacy